Edgar Brutler, Crișana, Transylvania, Romania

 Fetească Regală;

-Drum Bun translates to “bon voyage” and can be seen on every sign as you jump from village to village.
-This is best done while driving a Dacia 1300 featured on the label.
-The standard-bearer of the Romanian automotive fleet and as famous as Fetească Regală itself.
-50% spends 2 days on the skins and 20% in barrel and the rest is fermented in tank with zero maceration.
-Edgar has learned to never rack too close to bottling and give it both time in both tank and bottle.
+Drum Bun translates to “bon voyage” and can be seen on every sign as you travel from village to village.
+Should you be seeing these sings, ideally you’re driving a Dacia 1300.
+This glorious automobile is the standard-bearer of the Romanian fleet and is as famous as the ubiquitous Fetească Regală grape.
+50% spends 2 days on the skins and 20% direct pressed in barrel and the rest is fermented in tank with zero maceration.
+Edgar has learned to never rack too close to bottling and give it both time to come around.
 This patience pays off and we get a rare glimpse into what this grape is capable of outside of the more reductive, lower acid, halted malo, super aromatic and industrial versions that otherwise dominate the market.
-Bottled unfiltered with 10ppm SO2.

 White Wine , Organic